Scaphiopus holbrookii: Distribution and habitat

 It is mostly found in the southeastern United States, except for mountainous areas, and is also found northward along the Atlantic coast into southern New England, where it is considered rare.
 It is found in inland states such as Pennsylvania and New York, but only as far westward as the Appalachian Mountains, and the Hudson River Valley in New York.
 Absent from the Appalachians, but occurs west of them in Tennessee, Kentucky, and southern reaches Illinois, Indiana, and Missouri.
-They are endangered Connecticut where it is found that they only have one viable population in the state.
+They are endangered in Connecticut where it is found that they only have one viable population in the state.

-Prefers habitats with loose, commonly sandy, soils for burrowing like Longleaf pine forests with open understories from intermittent natural burn events.
+It prefers habitats with loose, commonly sandy, soils for burrowing like longleaf pine forests with open understories from intermittent natural burn events.
 Most abundant in forests with little leaf litter and sparse shrubs.
 Research has looked into the habitat selection of the species and has found that it tends to hover around upland areas.
 It has shown preference for being close to deciduous shrub edges, low-growing pitch pine branches, and reindeer lichen.
 This environment provides an easy place to burrow, a dense prey biomass, and protection from predators.